kristinam123/DWIT/documentation.md

         cv2.circle(vis_img, (int(point[0]), int(point[1])), 3, (255, 0, 0), -1)
 ```

+**Details**:
+- Valid contours filtered by width (1–7 mm using `pixel`).
+- Baseline y is average of `y1_left` and `y1_right` and drawn on `vis_img`.
+- If no near-baseline points, falls back to segment-crossing or projection methods.
+- Shifted points are placed above the baseline with adaptive vertical offset; x chosen by nearest contour point or interpolation.

 **Maintenance Notes**:
 - Ensure robust handling of various contour shapes and sizes
 - Add validation for input parameters